Paddington (film): Plot

 In the deep jungles of Peru, a British explorer discovers two members of a rare, unknown species of bear, and learns that they are intelligent, capable of human speech, and have a deep fondness for marmalade.
 He names them Lucy and Pastuzo and gives them his hat as he leaves, telling them that they are always welcome in London.
 About 40 years later, after Pastuzo is killed by an earthquake, Lucy encourages their orphaned nephew to travel to London while she moves into the Home for Retired Bears.

-The young bear arrives in London after stowing away on a cargo ship and reaches Paddington station.
+The cub arrives in London after stowing away on a cargo ship and reaches Paddington station.
 He meets the Brown family, who take him home and name him after the station they found him in.
-Father Henry disbelieves Paddington's story and initially does not want to help him, but his wife Mary, their adventurous son Jonathan, their multilingual but unconfident daughter Judy and their housekeeper Mrs Bird come to find Paddington endearing.
+The father Henry disbelieves Paddington's story and initially does not want to help him, but his wife Mary, their adventurous son Jonathan, their multilingual but unconfident daughter Judy and their housekeeper Mrs Bird come to find Paddington endearing.

 Paddington thinks he can find a home with the explorer who met Lucy and Pastuzo, but does not know his name.
 Mary takes Paddington to Samuel Gruber, an antique shop owner, who discovers that the hat bears the stamp of the Geographers' Guild.
-After they are initially denied access to the Guild archive, Paddington sneaks in with Mr Brown helping him by dressing up as a cleaning woman to distract the guard.
+After they are initially denied access to the Guild archive, Paddington sneaks in, with Mr Brown helping him by dressing up as a cleaning woman to distract the guard.
 Paddington learns from the Guild archive that an expedition to Peru was undertaken by an explorer named Montgomery Clyde, but the Guild erased their record of it.

-Meanwhile, taxidermist Millicent Clyde of the Natural History Museum learns of Paddington's existence and sets out to find them, wishing to add him to her collection.
+Meanwhile, Millicent Clyde, a taxidermist at the Natural History Museum, learns of Paddington's existence and sets out to find him, wishing to add him to her collection.
 Scheming with the Browns' next-door neighbour, Mr Curry, Millicent sneaks in while the Browns are out and attempts to capture Paddington.
-As he defends himself, he inadvertently starts a fire.
-When everyone disregards Paddington's version of events, he attempts to find Montgomery Clyde himself, using a phone book to track down every "M. Clyde" in London.
+As he defends himself, he inadvertently starts a fire, and when Henry and Mary disbelieve Paddington's version of events, he leaves the house and attempts to find Montgomery Clyde himself, using a phone book to track down every "M. Clyde" in London.

 Paddington eventually finds Millicent and learns that Montgomery was her father.
 Driven by resentment towards her father for refusing to bring a Peruvian bear home, Millicent lures Paddington back to the museum and tranquillises him.
-Mr Curry discovers Millicent's true intentions and warns the Browns, who come to Paddington's rescue, and manage to defeat her, and she is sentenced to community service in her father's petting zoo, and the Browns allow Paddington to stay in their house permanently.
+Mr Curry discovers Millicent's true intentions and warns the Browns, who come to Paddington's rescue and manage to defeat her; she is sentenced to community service in her father's petting zoo, and the Browns allow Paddington to stay in their house permanently.